 - Clean with a soft, dry cloth or a soft cloth lightly moistened with a mild detergent solution.
 Do not use any type of abrasive pad, scouring powder, or solvent such as alcohol or benzine, as these may damage the finish of your computer. - Should any solid object or liquid fall into the computer, shut down your computer and then unplug it.
-You may want to have the computer checked by qualified personnel before operating it any further. - Do not drop the computer or place heavy objects on top of the computer. - □ Do not place your computer in a location subject to: - Heat sources, such as radiators or air ducts,
+You may want to have the computer checked by qualified personnel before operating it any further. - Do not drop the computer or place heavy objects on top of the computer. - Do not place your computer in a location subject to: - Heat sources, such as radiators or air ducts,

+Direct sunlight,

-□ Direct sunlight, □ Excessive dust, ■ Moisture or rain, Mechanical vibration or shock, Strong magnets or speakers that are not magnetically shielded, □ Ambient temperature of more than 35°C or less than 10°C, □ High humidity.
-Do not place electronic equipment near your computer.
-The electromagnetic field of your computer may cause a malfunction.
-Provide adequate air circulation to prevent that internal heat builds up.
-Do not place your computer or porous surfaces such as rugs or blankets, or near material such as curtains or draperies that may block its ventilation slots.
-The computer uses high-frequency radio signals and may cause interference to radio or TV Should this occur, relocate the computer a suitable distance away from the set. reception.
-Use only specified peripheral equipment and interface cables; otherwise, problems may re sult.
-Do not use cut or damaged connection cables.
-Your computer cannot be connected to a coin-operated telephone, and may not work wit branch exchange (PBX). h a private If the computer is brought directly from a cold location to a warm one, moisture may concyour computer.
+- Excessive dust, - Moisture or rain, - Mechanical vibration or shock, - Strong magnets or speakers that are not magnetically shielded, - Ambient temperature of more than 35°C or less than 10°C, - □ High humidity. - Do not place electronic equipment near your computer.
+The electromagnetic field of your computer may cause a malfunction. - Provide adequate air circulation to prevent that internal heat builds up.
+Do not place your computer on porous surfaces such as rugs or blankets, or near material such as curtains or draperies that may block its ventilation slots. - □ The computer uses high-frequency radio signals and may cause interference to radio or TV reception.
+Should this occur, relocate the computer a suitable distance away from the set. - □ Use only specified peripheral equipment and interface cables; otherwise, problems may result. - Do not use cut or damaged connection cables. - Your computer cannot be connected to a coin-operated telephone, and may not work with a private branch exchange (PBX). - □ If the computer is brought directly from a cold location to a warm one, moisture may condense inside your computer.
 In this case, allow at least one hour before turning on your computer.
-If an occurs, unplug your computer and contact VAIO-Link.
-Make sure to disconnect the power cord before cleaning the computer.

-As you may lose important data once your computer is damaged, you should back up your data regularly.

-Restore the original application programs from the Product Recovery CD-ROM.
+If any problem occurs, unplug your computer and contact VAIO-Link. - □ Make sure to disconnect the power cord before cleaning the computer. - As you may lose important data once your computer is damaged, you should back up your data regularly.
+Restore the original application programs from the Product Recovery Disc.